 Then you can move on to experiment with pairing wine and food.
 Combining wine with food is an art, but that should not hold you back!
 It is best to learn through practice.
 The flavours of the wine and food should reinforce rather than counteract each other.

 The most expensive wine is not always the best.
 An expensive wine assures a certain quality, but it is not always the best option.
 It depends greatly on your tastes and how you will consume it.
 Order wine online, and you will find quality examples at all price points.
 Then taste and cultivate your own criteria when evaluating a wine.

 - The land: The soil provides specific characteristics to the wine.

 - The climate: The warmer, the more powerful the wine will be, and it will have more body and alcohol.
 And the colder, the more acidic and refreshing.

 - The varietal or type of grape: The grape variety is essential when determining the character of a wine.
-To better understand the world of wine, it is also necessary to think about the varietal to make the best fruit wines.
+To better understand the world of wine, it is also necessary to consider the varietal to make the best fruit wines.

-- Production: Once the grapes have been harvested each year, the know-how of the oenologist is decisive in obtaining a quality wine: the fermentation temperature, the filtering and clarification process, the possible mixture of varietals, the type of barrel used for aging, etc.
+- Production: Once the grapes have been harvested each year, the know-how of the oenologist is decisive in obtaining a quality wine.
+The fermentation temperature, the filtering and clarification process, the possible mixture of varietals, the type of barrel used for ageing, etc.